cksystemsteaching/selfie/manuscript/state.md

 ## Termination

-So, with the PC now pointing to the memory address `0x48`, the next four instructions to be executed are [`addiu $sp,$sp,-4`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L3924), followed by [`sw $v0,0($sp)`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L3925), [`lw $a0,0($sp)`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L4610-4611), and [`addiu $sp,$sp,4`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L4613-L4614).
+So, with the PC now pointing to the address `0x48` in memory, the next four instructions to be executed are [`addiu $sp,$sp,-4`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L3924), followed by [`sw $v0,0($sp)`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L3925), [`lw $a0,0($sp)`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L4610-4611), and [`addiu $sp,$sp,4`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L4613-L4614).
 Their purpose is to copy the value in the `$v0` register, which is 0, to the `$a0` register.
 This is something we could have done with a single instruction but never mind.
 The `$v0` and `$a0` registers are registers 2 and 4, respectively, among the 32 general-purpose registers.
 The `v` in `$v0` stands for value while the `a` in `$a0` stands for argument.
 The value in `$v0` is in fact the value returned by the `main` procedure which now becomes the argument of [code for exiting the program by shutting down the machine](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L4607-L4621).

 #### [sw](http://github.com/cksystemsteaching/selfie/blob/b942899871379e447b12a5dc9c98858cbecfb641/selfie.c#L6088-L6143)

-Among the four instructions the instruction we have not seen yet is the `sw $v0,0($sp)` instruction at memory address `0x4C`.
-This instruction *stores the word* in `$v0` in the memory word at address `$sp` plus offset `0`.
-Similar to the `lw` instruction, the `sw` instruction uses register-relative addressing and is the natural counterpart to the `lw` instruction.
+Among the four instructions the instruction we have not seen yet is the `sw $v0,0($sp)` instruction at address `0x4C` where `sw` stands for *store word*.
+This instruction stores the word in `$v0` in the memory word at the address derived from the value of `$sp` plus offset `0`, again as indicated by the notation `0($sp)`.
+Similar to the `lw` instruction, the `sw` instruction uses register-relative addressing and is thus the natural counterpart to the `lw` instruction.
 The effect of the four instructions is that the value in `$v0` is copied to `$a0` via the memory word at address `$sp` (after decrementing `$sp` by 4 bytes and before incrementing `$sp`, again by 4 bytes, back to its original value).
 The reasoning behind that behavior is explained in the stack chapter.

 Interestingly again, this store instruction is also mentioned by the profiler in the above output, that is, in `stores: 13,...,1(7.69%)@0x4C(~1),...` as one of the second most executed operations among a total of 13 store operations even though it is only executed once which corresponds to 7.69% of all store operations.